 - Mobile filmmaking: shooting film using smartphones, particularly iPhones, reviews on quality and possibilities of this method, how to exploit mobile devices in your video production

-Berrence’s perspective is that everyone can create film, and his site aims at providing all film enthusiasts with tools to start creating content and improve the quality of their productions.
+Berrence's perspective is that everyone can create a film, and his site aims at providing all film enthusiasts with tools to start creating content and improve the quality of their productions.

 Videomaker – Digital Version of a Popular Publication

-The web platform for popular print magazine of the same name, Videomaker is a complete take on video production.
-From buying gear to final cut, they have you covered in every instance of interest in video and filmmaking.
+The web platform for a popular print magazine of the same name, Videomaker is a complete take on video production.
+From buying gear to the final cut, they have you covered in every instance of interest in video and filmmaking.